sendgrid/docs/content/docs/for-developers/sending-email/formio.md

 With this step complete, every user who registers for this application will receive your email which was sent through the SendGrid platform.

-## 	Deploy Your Serverless Application!
+## 	Deploy your serverless application!

 Now that your project is configured for SendGrid, you can deploy it in a number of different ways including [GitHub Pages](https://pages.github.com/), [Apache Cordova](https://cordova.apache.org/), [Electron](http://electron.atom.io/), etc. You can also preview your application by clicking on the Preview tab of your project.
 Since this application is "serverless" it can be hosted in a wide range of places and immediately connect your forms with SendGrid!